CVI

 Every scan is read by a named CVI radiologist

-Three subspecialty fellowship-trained physicians.
-Sixty-plus years of combined practice experience.
-Every Peak Prevention scan is read in-house by one of these named radiologists.
+Four subspecialty fellowship-trained physicians.
+Seventy-plus years of combined practice experience.
+Every Peak Prevention scan is read in-house by one of our named radiologists.

 Talal Beydoun, MD